aws-samples/amazon-connect-copy/ac_migrate/resources/INSTRUCTIONS.md

 		E.g. 3.
 If Lex bot name (v2) in the source instance is called “lexbot-src-a:Aliasname-a” and corresponding bot in the destination instance is called “lexbot-dest-b:Aliasname-b”, then the file should have following entry: bot lexbot-src-a:Aliasname-a   lexbot-dest-b:Aliasname-b

+		E.g. 4.
+Phone number mapping is configured as follows: phonenumber  +<country-code><src-number>		+<country-code><dest-number>
+			e.g. phonenumber   +14125551111 	+15126662222

-	b.	flowExceptions: **** DO NOT UPDATE THIS FILE ****.
+	b.	flowExceptions and flowExceptions_phone: **** DO NOT UPDATE THIS FILE ****.
 		This file contains collection of the search strings that are used to find the flow exceptions.
 If a search string is found in a flow JSON then that flow is not updated.
 The examples of such flows are an “Outbound whisper flow” where an instance’s claimed number is used to set as caller Id, or “Transfer to queue flow” where an instance’s claimed number is used to set as caller Id.
 Other examples are where a hard-coded Agent ARN is configured in a flow.
 A manual update is required for such flows.
+		If phone mapping is configured in resourceMap then it uses "flowExceptions_phone" file where flows with hard-coded caller-id settings are not skipped

 Prerequisites: